apayne/rc-shim/README.md

 assumption about the state of the system it was installed on by forcing the systems administrator to specify it.

 3. *Is the rc script name different from the actual service name?* The script will attempt to guess the daemon's name using the name of itself, but this is not always successful because there is no requirement that the name of the rc script match the actual daemon name.
-A common example is ISC bind having the rc script as "bind" but the daemon is "named".
+A common example is the ISC bind service having the rc script named as "bind", but the daemon is "named".
 The shim has a provision for this, you can simply edit that specific copy of the shim to have the correct name.
-In this instance, you would edit the "bind" shim and change the daemon to be "named" inside of it.
+Locate the line in the shim that looks like this:

+SVCNAME=$MYNAME

+Using our "bind/named" example, replace "$MYNAME" with "named".
+This skips the "guess" that the script takes and explicitly identifies the name of the daemon itself.
+Of course, the service definition directory will have to have the same name for this to work correctly.

 4. *Does the rc script actually try to launch multiple daemons?* An example would be Samba, which usually has two daemons launched together,